 Working without a Personal Injury Attorney

-The lack of a Fort Lauderdale personal injury attorney can also reduce the chances of securing a fair settlement offer.
+The lack of a Fort Lauderdale personal injury lawyer can also reduce the chances of securing a fair settlement offer.
 While there is no requirement that you proceed with legal counsel by your side, the failure to do so could diminish the offer you receive or even result in the insurance company rejecting your claim entirely.

 Factors that Impact the Outcome of an Injury Trial